 What is the “Do Not Call” registry, and how does it work?

 The “Do Not Call” registry is a list of numbers that requested not to be contacted by call service providers.
 Unfortunately, being on this list does not actively block the phone calls from coming in.
 All it does is tell the companies who provide these services that “this number does not want to be disturbed”.

 While being on the list is respected by service providers that work legally, some calls may still come through.
 If a company decides to ignore your decision and calls you, they are doing so illegally and can face paying fees to you and the state.
 With these illegal calls, the chances are high that they’re also a scam.
-Continue reading to learn how you can sue them for damage for up to $3,000.

 How to add your number to the “Do Not Call” registry?

 Being on the “Do Not Call” list if free.
 Adding or removing your number to/from the registry can be done in three ways:

 When you apply online, you can register up to three numbers at a time.
 If you do it by phone, you have to call separately from each number you wish to add.

 Despite the new legislation, individuals are still reporting large numbers of spam calls.
 The reality is that plenty of companies working outside the law either don’t know or don’t care about you being on the “Do Not Call” list.
 To them, the risk of calling you is outweighed by the potential profit.
 They’re also counting on you not having the time or willingness to deal with them.